 If you are an ENTJ, you probably want concrete examples of how the two are similar or different.
 Here you are!

 - Both types are very independent with INTJs being even more independent than ENTJs.

 - They are both competitive and career-driven.

 - Both the ENTJ and the INTJ have very high personal standards for everything.
-Not only they live up to their own standards, they have high expectations of others as well.
+Not only do they live up to their own standards, but they have high expectations of others as well.